aljosha-hfu/StreamingSystemsAssignments/Documentation.md

 - GitHub Actions pipeline automatically verifies Maven build with automatic JUnit testing
 - We're using IntelliJ IDEA as our IDE
   - Code Analysis is performed by IntelliJ IDEAs built-in code analysis tool
+  - Formatting is performed by IntelliJ IDEAs built-in code formatter

 ### Config files